fstab/docker-wildfly-http2/README.md

 [Wildfly](http://wildfly.org) 9.0.0.Beta1 with HTTP/2 support, as described here: http://undertow.io/blog/2015/03/26/HTTP2-In-Wildfly.html

-This image was used for the first example in the [HTTP/2 blog](http://fstab.github.io/h2c/).
+This image is used for the first example in my [HTTP/2 blog](http://fstab.github.io/h2c/).

 In addition to enabling HTTP/2 on port `8443`, the image also enables the admin console on port `9990`, accessable with username _admin_ and password _admin_.

 How To Run
 ----------

-The image can be run directly from [Docker Hub](https://registry.hub.docker.com/u/fstab/wildfly-http2).
+The image is available on [Docker Hub](https://registry.hub.docker.com/u/fstab/wildfly-http2), and can be downloaded and run with a single `docker` command.

 On Linux, run it as folows: